The ninth annual ACHD revenue and expense report,

 details more than $100 million in spending on new roads, sidewalks and bridges last year -- and more than $1 billion in transportation infrastructure

 improvement within the cities and Ada County since 2004.

 The analysis tracks the revenue collections and spending by local government boundaries and is based on ACHD’s annual – and audited – financial statements filed with the State of Idaho.

-The report illustrates generally even distribution of services and projects received by each city in 2017 and
+The report illustrates the distribution of services and projects received by each city in 2018

 Although ACHD is a countywide entity, sending resources toward the greatest needs on the regional roadway system, the spending report provides a reference point for local officials.